 - “Pay your employees great and look after them“.
 He cared for the financial and well-being of his employees which explained the deep loyalty and commitment they had for so many years.

 - “Take care of your customers, go out for lunch and get to know their business“.
-My father’s business and personal connections were truly remarkable and he invested in developing relationships with a charismatic way.
+My father’s business and personal connections were truly remarkable and he invested in developing relationships in a charismatic way.

 - “Do it right or don’t do it at all even if it cost you some money“.
 There is something to be said about giving it your all no matter what you do in life and doing it right was perhaps his most memorable hallmark.

 - “Be a hustler“.
 I always remembered him saying you need to work hard and be scrappy to get ahead in life.

 - “Don’t screw people“.
 Business can be a small world and he spoke about playing by the rules and respecting your competitors.

 The afternoon turned into early evening and my Dad was getting tired.
 He turned to me and asked if we could call it day.
 I thought this may be the last time I would talk with my Dad.
 The last two days were full of memories and stories but yet there was something I still wanted to hear before I left.

 My Dad cherished our relationship and loved me but it was those three simple words I never actually heard him say to me.
 Over the years I would often say “I love you Dad” in the hopes of making it easy for him to reply with similar words but it never happened.
 I knew it was just his upbringing that made it feel awkward for him.
 This would be the last opportunity to hear those words.